 European consumers are showing increasing awareness of nuts’ health benefits.
 Cashew nuts are promoted as specifically rich in iron (contributing to a strong immune system) and vitamin K (contributes to healthy blood and bones).
 Another driving force for the increased consumption of cashew nuts is their taste.
 Many European consumers find the taste of roasted cashew nuts more appealing compared to traditional European nuts such as hazelnuts or walnuts.

 3. Which European countries offer most opportunities for cashew nuts?

 As Europe’s main importer and consumer of cashew nuts, Germany is an interesting focus market.
 Germany also provides specific opportunities for organically certified cashew nuts.
 Germany and the Netherlands are also important trade hubs with significant re-export of imported cashew nuts.
-Other European countries that are large net importers and consume most of the imported cashews are the United Kingdom, France, Italy and Spain.
+Other European countries that are large net importers and consume most of the imported cashews are the United Kingdom, France, Italy, Spain and Poland.

 Germany is also a large transit country for imported cashew nuts.
 Around 30% of all imported cashew nuts are re-exported from Germany every year to other European markets.
 Re-export activities are conducted by the specialised traders and agents, many of them located in Hamburg (Germany’s main port).
 The main target markets for German export and re-export are the United Kingdom and Luxembourg (both with 17% export share) followed by France (10% share).

 It may look surprising that Germany is re-exporting significant quantities of cashew nuts to Luxembourg, which is one of the smallest European countries with very limited consumption.
 The reason for this lies in the processing (roasting and shelling) capacities for cashew nuts installed in Luxemburg.
 A lot of the cashew nuts are processed and packed for the German retail market in Luxembourg, and then shipped back to Germany.